-The copyright law of the United States (Title 17, U.S. Code) governs the making of photocopies or other reproductions of copyrighted material.
+The copyright law of the United States (Title 17, United States Code) governs the making of photocopies or other reproductions of copyrighted material.

 Under certain conditions specified in the law, libraries and archives are authorized to furnish a photocopy or other reproduction.
-One of these specific conditions is that the photocopy or reproduction is not to be "used for any purpose other than private study, scholarship, or research."
-Such uses are considered "fair use," and by law do not require permission of the copyright holder.
-If a patron later uses a photocopy or reproduction for purposes in excess of "fair use" - including but by no means limited to posting on a Web page or to an Internet Use group, or publication in a book or magazine - the patron may be liable for copyright infringement.
+One of these specified conditions is that the photocopy or reproduction is not to be used for any purpose other than private study, scholarship, or research.
+If a user makes a request for, or later uses, a photocopy or reproduction for purposes in excess of fair use, that user may be liable for copyright infringement.